xenesisaco/xenesisaco-Credit_Risk_Analysi/README.md

 ## Summary

-All the models used to perform the credit risk analysis show weak precision in determining if a credit risk is high.
+The risk is high since all models used show weak precision.
-The Ensemble models brought a lot more improvment specially on the sensitivity of the high risk credits.
+However, high improvement on the sensitivity of high risk credits can be seen through the Ensemble model.
-The EasyEnsembleClassifier model shows a recall of 92% so it detects almost all high risk credit.
-On another hand, with a low precision, a lot of low risk credits are still falsely detected as high risk which would penalize the bank's credit strategy and infer on its revenue by missing those business opportunities.
-For those reasons I would not recommend the bank to use any of these models to predict credit risk.
+With a recall of 92%, EasyEnsembleClassifier model detects all high risk credi while, with a low precision, the bank's credit strategy is penatalized because this method detects low_risk credit falsely as high_risk, which can mendle with its profit.
+For this reason, the bank should not use any of these models to predict credit risk.